Bounding deformation spaces of Kleinian groups with two generators: Faithful representations of the braid group on three strands

 It will be convenient to change to the generators $R = ABA = BAB$, $S = AB$.

 From the presentation, we see that $ G_\mu \simeq \PSL(2,\Z) $.
 When $\mu=-1$ we obtain the usual embedding of $\PSL(2,\Z)$ into $\PSL(2,\C)$.
-Recall that the quotient $ \Omega(\PSL(2,\Z))/\PSL(2,\Z) $ is a pair of spheres, each with marked points of order $2$, $3$, and $\infty$; the hyperbolic 3-fold is accordingly obtained from $S^2 \times (0,1)$ by drilling out two ideal cone arcs (one each of orders $2$ and $3$, represented by $ R $ and $ S $ respectively) and one rank one cusp (represented by $RS = A^{-1}$ ).
-Experimentation suggests $\PSL(2,\Z)$ is a cusp point of the deformation space and therefore we expect that the generic 3-orbifold uniformised by a group $G_\mu$ is obtained from $ B^3 $ by drilling out two ideal cone arcs, one of order $2$ and one of order $3$ (i.e. the rank 1 cusp of the $ \PSL(2,\Z) $ quotient expands to a deleted tube).
+Recall that the quotient $ \Omega(\PSL(2,\Z))/\PSL(2,\Z) $ is a pair of spheres, each with marked points of order $2$, $3$, and $\infty$; the hyperbolic 3-fold is accordingly obtained from $S^2 \times (0,1)$ by drilling out two ideal cone arcs (one each of orders $2$ and $3$, represented by $ R $ and $ S $ respectively) and one rank one cusp (represented by $RS = A^{-1}$).
+The generic 3-orbifold uniformised by a group $G_\mu$ is obtained from $ B^3 $ by drilling out two ideal cone arcs, one of order $2$ and one of order $3$ (i.e.\ the rank 1 cusp of the $ \PSL(2,\Z) $ quotient expands to a deleted tube).
 This can be proved by exhibiting a conjugacy between $G_\mu$ and $\Gamma_\rho$.
 For this, observe that the conjugacy class of a group in this family is determined by the cross-ratio of the fixed points of the generators (equality of cross-ratios implies existence of a conjugacy between the two groups).
-Explicit computation shows that the condition for the fixed points of the generators of $ G_\mu $ and $ \Gamma_\rho $ to have equal cross-ratios is
+The fixed points of the generators $R$ and $S$ of $ G_\mu $ are